 The Authority set a budget for 2019/20 with a forecast deficit of £78k (£71k deficit for 2018/19).
+This deficit was to be balanced through the use of reserves.
 The Authority monitors its budget throughout the year against a forecast outturn which is updated on a monthly basis.
 The final forecast outturn for the year 2019/20 indicated an anticipated deficit of £26k.
 The actual outturn saw a surplus of £61k (a favourable variance of £87k).
 The Authority has a policy for carry forward requests in respect of underspends.
 This year there has been an increased number of requests due to the COVID-19 outbreak.
 These are due to be considered by the Authority on 22 May for £23k (£9k for 2018/19) and if approved will be added to the 2020/21 budget.